 2.1.
 Isolation using CTC selective artificial medium.

-2.1.1 To prepare the CTC medium (potato dextrose agar plus yeast extract (PDAY) supplemented with 0.5 g/L chloramphenicol, 0.001 g/L thiabendazole, and 0.25 g/L cycloheximide9), weigh all the reagents individually, mix them in distilled water, and sterilize the medium.
+2.1.1 To prepare the CTC medium [potato dextrose agar plus yeast extract (PDAY) supplemented with 0.5 g/L chloramphenicol, 0.001 g/L thiabendazole, and 0.25 g/L cycloheximide9], weigh all the reagents individually, mix them in distilled water, and sterilize the medium in an autoclave.
 In a biosafety cabinet, plate 23 mL of the medium into 60 mm × 15 mm Petri plates.

-CAUTION: While weighing CTC reagents, use a lab coat, gloves, and goggles because cycloheximide and chloramphenicol are toxic.
+CAUTION: While weighing CTC reagents, use a lab coat, mask, gloves, and goggles because cycloheximide and chloramphenicol are toxic.

 2.1.2 Weigh 0.35 ± 0.05 g of each soil sample (with or without roots) and place it in a 1.5 mL microtube.